AbhishekPednekar84/personal-blog-site/content/pythonic-dictionaries.md

 ### Merging dictionaries
 Sometimes, we may need a way to combine multiple dictionaries into one so that the resulting dictionary is a combination of the key-value pairs from all the source dictionaries.
 Python offers multiple ways to merge dictionaries into one.
 One of them is using the `update()` method.

 In the below example, we are combining two dictionaries, *dict1* and *dict2* into a new dictionary *dict3*.
 Note that both the source dictionaries contain the key *B*.
 The way we call `update()` on the source dictionaries determines which value of *B* will be included in the new dictionary.
+Since the `update()` method is being run on *dict2* last, the resulting dictionary contains `"B": 3` rather than `"B": 2`.
 The `update()` method can be used to merge any number of dictionaries.

 ```
 >>> dict1 = {"A": 1, "B": 2}